deosjr/unreal-talk/README.md

 * install golang and guile scheme
 * install opencv and apriltag
-* calibrate camera by running calibrate.go and having chessboard fullscreen
+* recommended: run webcam driver or use v4l2 to tweak
-* todo: manually add homography values to main.go
+* `make calibrate` to calibrate camera: needs chessboard fullscreen (f)
-* run main.go and fullscreen the projection window on the projector
+* `make run` and fullscreen (f) the projection window on the projector

 ## Design